RealTimeLogic/BAS-Resources/src/xedge/README.md

   - Use the private key to sign both xedge.zip and mako.zip.
   - Signing ensures that the files have not been tampered with.
 9. **Embed the Public Key into Mako Server C Code**
   - Embed the public key into the Mako Server's C code as instructed on the [Mako Server page](https://realtimelogic.com/ba/examples/MakoServer/readme.html#security).
+This allows the server to verify the signatures of the ZIP files at runtime.
-  - This allows the server to verify the signatures of the ZIP files at runtime.
+  - Compile the Mako Server C code